Bra Size Chart 2026:

 Underwire poking or floating

-If wires poke the sides, the cup is too small.
-If the wire floats off your chest, the cup may be too large or the style wrong for your shape.
+If wires poke the sides, the cup may be too small or too narrow.
+If the wire or center gore floats off your chest, the cup is often too small or the style is too shallow for your shape.

 Center gore won’t lie flat